ahmadelsallab/jekyllDecent/_posts/2019-06-12-Evolution of text representation in NLP.md

 ## Universal transformer
 The universal transformer (UT) is a mix of RNN and Transfromer.
 On one hand, the state evolution is parallel-in-time (matrix multiplication with multi-head attention mechanism) as in the Transfromer.
 On the other hand, the evolution of the hidden states happen as an autoregression or recurrence in both the encoder and decoder.
 In that sense, the depth (Number of attention blocks) of the encoder or decoder is dynamic according to the recurrence time steps.
 Also, the dynamic depth is decided per position according to dynamic halting mechanism.

+## XL-Transformer
+The Xtra Long Transformer is an extension over the normal transformer.
+The normal Transformer is based on tokenizing the input sequence into segments.
+Such segmentation might lack long context modeling, especially for tasks like AR language models.
+The XL-Trans adopts a recurrent decoding technique, accounting for a summary state vector for previous context.
+Decoding of next tokens is conditioned on the current segment tokens, in addition to previous context state, under the full attention mechanism lf the transformer.

 ## ULMFiT

 An intuitive, but new trend in NLP is transfer learning.
 ULMFiT started this wave by training an encoder for language modeling on wiki text, then fine tune by adding classification or decoder layers for the target tasks.